 Speaking of which, everyone knows that Katharine Canfield Cookies are the best cookies on the planet.
 The only thing that could make them better?
 Stuffing cookie dough in the middle of ’em.
 And that’s precisely what I did this week.
 It was insane.
 Just pure madness.
 I tried so hard not to eat a whole one, but it was just too easy.
 Then I got a sugar crash and sat (slumped) on my couch for a while.
 Was it worth it?
 I say a resounding YES.

-I know I’m supposed to be all over Thanksgiving recipes right now, and I’ll get back to those shortly, but I just had to post these cookies.
+I know I’m supposed to be all over Thanksgiving recipes right now, and I’ll get back to those shortly, but I just had to post this cookie dough-stuffed chocolate chip cookie sandwich recipe.
 You know what?
 You can totally be the avant-garde family member that brings these to Thanksgiving.
-Be like hay guuuys I brought Chocolate Chip Cookie Dough Sandwich Cookies.
+Be like, hay guuuys I brought Chocolate Chip Cookie Sandwich Cookies.
 Heck, with all those pies and stuff around they’d stand out, to say the least.

-- 1 cup white whole wheat pastry flour (I used Bob's Red Mill) (can also substitute 1 cup all-purpose flour)
+- 1 cup white whole wheat pastry flour (can also substitute 1 cup all-purpose flour)